plmedition/SWWebApp/README.md

 "paramName" : ["name" | "created"]    &   "order" : ["asc" | "desc"]

+##Prerequisites

+To build this application you must have installed Apache Maven 3.6.3 [https://maven.apache.org/download.cgi]

 ## Installation

 Just start @SpringBootApplication [SWWebApplication] and the following services will be exposed for you.